 Please allow me to explain my thoughts about grace, then we will apply them to your situation.

-2. It does include a dose of forgiveness.
+Next, it does include a dose of forgiveness.
 Forgiveness not just for a moment, then later to be revoked, but permanent.
 Wiped clean, wiped off, wiped out.

 There is so much more to grace, but I will leave it at this for now.
 So with these ideas in mind, how should you and I apply grace?
 I have several recommendations.